Silverkey0/trgn_assignment3/README.md

 One-line per phone number formatted as [+][country code] ([AreaCode]) [local phone number]. [+][country code] optional output if number is international.
 Create a script called extract_phonenum.py which extracts phone numbers from text file.

 ## KNOWN ISSUES
-It seems like there isn't too many issues.
-The only problem is that you don't upload the file, mytextfile.txt.
-So, I creat another file, example1.txt, and test my program on it.
-It works well.

 # ensg2hugo.py